formbricks/formbricks/README.md

 #### Prerequisites

-Here is what you need to be able to run Formbricks:
+Here is what you need to be able to run Formbricks:-

 - Node.js (Version: >=18.x)
 - [Pnpm](https://pnpm.io/)